Zambian Defence Force: Zambia National Service

+(f) The employment of its members in the service and defence of the Republic.

-The Zambia National Service is a defence wing that is mandated to train citizens to serve the republic, develop infrastructure and enhance national food security and contribute to the social economic development.
+Zambia National Service is a defence wing that is mandated to train citizens to serve the republic, develop infrastructure and enhance national food security and contribute to the social economic development.
 Zambia National Service (ZNS) personnel have been included in peacekeeping contingents deployed by Zambia to the United Nation's MINUSCA mission in the Central African Republic.
+The Service is also deployed in important national defence operations to protect Zambias territorial integrity and national resources.
+It is a key driver of national development and is engaged in numerous project.
 Six months of training for 400 youths was planned for 2016.
 This was to include 200 males to be trained at Chiwoko ZNS Training Centre, Katete, Eastern Province, and 200 females to be trained at the Kitwe ZNS training camp.

 United Nations Peacekeeping Missions

 Zambia has been an active participant in several UN peacekeeping operations, mostly in sub-Saharan Africa.
 Zambian personnel have been fated to be caught up in some of the more dramatic incidents of recent UN Peacekeeping in Africa: witnessing the Kibeho Massacre in Rwanda during April 1995; having large numbers of Zambian peacekeepers taken hostage by rebels in Sierra Leone during 2000; and with troops caught up in fighting between Sudanese and South Sudanese forces in the contested Abyei area during May 2011.
 Despite these crises Zambian forces have generally performed well and earned a reputation as effective peacekeepers.

 UN missions which have seen the deployment of battalions of Zambian troops, or other significant contingents, include the following.